Alesis Surge Mesh vs. Nitro Mesh – What’s the Difference?

 Snare and Toms

 The Nitro kit comes with an 8” mesh snare, while the Surge kit has a 10” mesh snare.
 They are both dual-zone and mounted to the drum rack.
-Ten inches snare pad feels closer to a traditional acoustic drum set and is considered a better option for the snare pad.
+The ten-inch snare pad feels closer to a traditional acoustic drum set and is considered a better option for the snare pad.

 The tom pads are also better on the Surge kit only in one area.
 The Surge kit tom pads have dual-zone triggers so that you can play both on the head and the rim, while the Nitro kit has only single-zone tom pads.

 They both share the same configuration when it comes to tom pads.
-Three 8” mesh tom pads that are tuneable are a great value in these lower-end e-drum kits.
+Three 8” mesh tom pads that are tuneable are of great value in these lower-end e-drum kits.

 Cymbal Pads